 Latin Quarter and Portuguese Mansions

-Capital city Panjim is worth visiting for its Fontainhas neighborhood.
-Declared a UNESCO Heritage Zone in 1984, it gets its name (meaning "fountain") from the fountain at the foot of the hill.
+Capital city Panaji is worth visiting for its Fontainhas neighborhood.
+Declared a UNESCO Heritage Zone in 1986, it gets its name (meaning "fountain") from the fountain at the foot of the hill.
 You'll be transported back in time as you wander past colorful old Portuguese homes, belonging to the last surviving Portuguese families of Goa.
 Narrow winding streets and lanes, quaint shops, art galleries, bakeries, and restaurants give it an undeniable charm.
+Plan your visit with this essential guide to Fontainhas.

 Once the magnificent Portuguese capital of Goa India, these days all that remains of Old Goa is a handful of imposing churches and cathedrals.
 They are among the largest in Asia, though.
 Some of the buildings have now become archaeological museums, and provide a fascinating display of Goa's history.